 It’s been found that people are happier when eating an ice cream cone.
 Maybe it’s a throw-back to your childhood or maybe there is something therapeutic in meticulously licking the ice cream off the cone, but whatever it is, it works for stress, anxiety, and even anger.

-The next time your children are fighting with each other—calm them down with an ice cream cone.
+The next time your children are anxious or upset—calm them down with an ice cream cone.

 #11: Blink Away